Nitya-Somani/Namaste-ReactAndTailwind/README.md

 - useState hook should not be used above the component it will throw a error
 - useState hook should not  be put in the if else block in the react docs it is mentioned that if u mess up with react the react will  mess with u .
 - never create use state inside for loop , function . the state variables are meant to be created inside the function component at the top and no where else .

+# shortcut to render a component -rafce in vscode

+# react router dom gives a special  hook for handling error
+# whenever a function starts with use it is a hook
+- import useRouterError from react -roter -dom
+- const error = useRouterError();
+console.log(error);
+it will print the detailed  error

+# client -side routing -
+- client side routing is when when we are not  sending any network call to backend and only refreshing our components is known as client side routing in react we use client side routing
+# server - side routing is when when we are sending a network call to the page  getting the data of the page and loading the complete page   and it is therefore not used in react